tpayne/kubernetes-examples/YAML/StatefulSets/README.md

 This repo contains an example which shows how to do StatefulSets using Kubernetes.

 StatefulSets are used to maintain machine names and IP addressed between pod restarts.
+They will not maintain system state between restarts, so are useful for only really useful for fixed host IPs/names.

 Dependencies
 ------------